Tourism and housing – let’s nail some myths

 Destroying thousands of owner-run small business will impact remote and rural economies like Sutherland, where tourism is 50% of the economy.

-“Getting rid of Airbnbs” is not the solution to housing issues here.
+‘Getting rid of Airbnbs’ is not the solution to housing issues here.

-Building new housing that is affordable is.
+Building new affordable housing is.

-1. I saw these stats at a tourism conference, but frustratingly cannot find the source
+* I saw these stats at a tourism conference, but frustratingly cannot find the source

 Ben | The Lighthouse Keeper's Cottage, Noss Head - Self-catering Holiday Cottage NC500